fauzanfebrian/whatsapp-service/README.md

 Send whatsapp message via node.js for free.

-this service use <a href="https://github.com/adiwajshing/Baileys" target="_blank">Baileys</a> as core package
+This service use <a href="https://github.com/adiwajshing/Baileys" target="_blank">Baileys</a> as core package

 ## How to use

--   Start the server then **GET** /qr-code to get the qr for whatsapp connection
+1. Start the server then **GET** /qr-code to get the qr for whatsapp connection
--   Open your whatsapp on your mobile phone then scan the qr that you got
+2. Open your whatsapp on your mobile phone then scan the qr that you got
--   Now you can send whatsapp message via **POST** /message
+3. Now you can send whatsapp message via **POST** /message

 ## Routes